-Strategic Hotels & Resorts Inc. (BEE), a real estate investment trust with stakes in luxury hotels, jumped the most in more than two years, after Chief Executive Officer Laurence Geller announced his resignation.
+Strategic Hotels & Resorts Inc. (BEE:US), a real estate investment trust with stakes in luxury hotels, jumped the most in more than two years, after Chief Executive Officer Laurence Geller announced his resignation.

 The Chicago-based company climbed 13 percent to $6.31 at the close of New York trading.
 It was the biggest increase since March 24, 2010.